 Myth #5 – Paint Protection is expensive.

 Instead of thinking of the headline figure, and considering something ‘cheap’, or ‘expensive’, it\’s often worth considering the value it offers you.

 Dealerships selling paint protection products might represent a slightly lower initial cost than us (not always, sometimes it’s more).
 They might roll it in with a finance package and tell you ‘it’s a cup of coffee a week’.
 But, as detailed in Myth #2, what you’re getting is very poor value for money.
 Without reapplication or further efforts by you, the products will fail within months, if not weeks.
 You will likely have paid hundreds of pounds for twenty minutes effort and a few pence worth of product.

 We will dedicate a whole day, sometimes more, to ensure your car is properly clean and immaculate.
 Only when we’re sure your car is fully prepared, do we skillfully apply products that have been thoroughly researched and tested, selected for specific desirable qualities.
-Our studios are ideally located for Surrey, Sussex, Greater London, Essex, Kent and Hampshire; they have a carefully controlled environment.
+Our studio is ideally located for Surrey, Sussex, Greater London, and Hampshire; it has a carefully controlled environment.
 Because of that, we know that the ceramic coatings we use will bond to your paint surfaces, providing a superior finish that will last for years, not weeks or months.